Termination of Employment Contract: Important Information

 If the employment contract does not specify this, a verbal notice is generally sufficient.
 However, a written statement is strongly recommended to prevent misunderstandings and to have proof—especially when intending to terminate the employment relationship with immediate effect.
 A termination notice should be clear and precise and, ideally, always be in writing.

-Content of the Termination Letter
+Content of the Termination Notice

 employment contract